 - You may participate in a Babysitting Swap.
 Before school begins, you may sign up to exchange child care duties for younger siblings with other parents in your class.
 You may let the Assist Scheduler know about your arrangements to avoid being scheduled on the same dates.

 - There are three assist parent roles.

 - The Art Parent will help with the day’s art project.

-- The Snack Parent is responsible for bringing the snack (we are a nut-free school).
+- The Snack Parent is responsible for bringing the snack.
+(We are a nut-free school.
+Please see the Snack Guidelines.)
 The Snack Parent will also supervise activities in the basement during free play.

 - The Curb Parent is responsible for getting children out of the cars at drop off.
 During school, the Curb Parent will help supervise play upstairs during free play.
 The Curb Parent will help supervise at the end of the day when children are on the playground and will take children back to their cars at the drop-off/pick-up lane and buckle them into their car.